digbmc/germantown-y/docs/background-info.md

 # Getting started

+Before you start working on the Germantown-YWCA website, here are the major tools used on the site.
+- [Git](https://git-scm.com/) is an open-source version control tool that allows people to work with different versions of a project together.
+- [Github](https://github.com/) is a platform for hosting projects that use Git.
+The Germantown YWCA Website is hosted and deployed using Github
+- [Jekyll](https://jekyllrb.com/) is a static site generator that works with Github to generate the site.
+- [CollectionBuilder](https://collectionbuilder.github.io/) is a Jekyll-based framework for hosting digital achives.
+It's used as the template for this site.

+This guide will set up with all the software you need to start working with the site.
+For content editing, working on Github will be easier.
+For more advanced work, you'll never to work with the repository stored on your computer.

+## Terms to know

+Technical terms can be a lot.
+Here are some that you may see in our documentation.

+- Open-source: Software that is free to use, with accessible source code.
+- Hosting: Where files are stored.
+A text file on your computer is hosted locally.
+A google doc is hosted on Google's servers.
+The Germantown YWCA site is hosted on Github
+- Deployment: To make a site live.
+Github uses Github pages/actions to deploy (explain this better)
+- Static-Site: A static site is one with pages that don't change depending on the user (get a better definition).
+Static sites load faster, and are more eviormentally friendly than dynamic sites (define dynamic!)
+- Remote: The repoisotry stored on Github
+- Local: The repository stored on your computer

 Before you start working on the Germantown YWCA, you'll need a github account.
 To do that [Sign up for a Github Account](https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home).

 Once you have an account, open up the [germantown-y repository](https://github.com/digbmc/germantown-y).
 It looks like this